Umbilical Hernia In Children

 - Your child is vomiting.

 - You cannot gently push your child's hernia back into his abdomen.
-(Do this only if a caregiver has shown you how to do it.)
+(Do this only if a healthcare provider has shown you how to do it.)

 - Your child has trouble having a bowel movement.